 - Please contact your care home and book your visit in advance.
 This will ensure that we can manage them safely and mean the appropriate cleaning and hygiene regimes are in place between visits.

-- At the start of your visit staff will administer an LFD test, complete a health screening questionnaire, and will also take your temperature.
+- You can now take and register your own LFT test, and forward the test result to staff; allowing you more time with your loved one.
 If you are showing any symptoms which could indicate covid-19 such as a raised temperature, a new and persistent cough, a loss of taste or smell and a general feeling of being unwell please do not travel to the care home as we may be forced to refuse entry to you.

 - Presents and gifts are allowed but they must be given to staff members before the visit, these will then be sanitised before passing them to your loved ones.

 - We can only allow one single named visitor per resident at any time.
 At the moment children are not allowed to visit.

 - Unfortunately visitors will not be able to use toilet facilities within the care home and refreshments are not available.

 - If a case of Covid-19 is identified we must inform Public Health England and we will contact family members to cancel all visits to the home immediately.

 - In the event that Government decides to reimpose restrictions in any areas where our homes are located, we will be forced to cancel visits until the restrictions are lifted again.

 As we have done during the last few months, if you are unable to visit your family members at any of our homes, we will continue to organise video and telephone calls so that you can stay in touch with your loved ones.

 Prevention of infection